tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 Redis/操作指南/数据迁移/使用 redis-port 进行迁移_intl_en.md

 ## Backing up Data Through redis-dump
 redis-dump supports backing up Redis data into RDB files and incremental data into AOF files.
->TencentDB for Redis currently does not support backing up data through redis-dump.
+>?TencentDB for Redis currently does not support backing up data through redis-dump.
 You can back up and download data in the TencentDB for Redis Console or through APIs.
 However, you can use redis-dump to back up your self-built Redis instances.

 **Parameter description:**
 - -n: number of concurrent write tasks.
 You are recommended to leave it empty or set it to CPU core quantity * 2.